-Why read this? : We look at ways to ease some of the pain of marketing planning.
-For example, learn why separating the process from the plan itself works so well.
-Plus, key tips on how to make the plan focus on actions.
+Why read this? : We explore how to make marketing planning run more smoothly.
+Learn the benefits of separating the process from the plan.
+Plus, how to find an unbiased process leader to ensure the plan focuses on actions.
 Read this for ideas on how to master marketing planning.

-To paraphrase a colourful ex-colleague, most business’s marketing plan is like the broken paper towel dispenser in the bathroom.
+To paraphrase a colourful ex-colleague, writing the marketing plan in most businesses is like the broken paper towel dispenser in the bathroom.

 But what happens when it’s your business and your marketing plan?
 And your boss turns around and says you’re the poor sucker who needs to fix it?